-To receive and adopt the Audited Accounts of the Company for the financial year ended 31 May 2008 together with the Directors' Report and Auditor's Report thereon.

-2. To re-elect the following Directors who are retiring pursuant to Bye-Law 86 of the Bye-laws of the Company:
+1. To receive and adopt the Audited Financial Statements of the Company for the financial year ended 31 May 2009 together with the Directors' Report and Auditors' Report thereon.
+2. To re-elect the following Director who is retiring pursuant to Bye-Law 86 of the Company's Bye-Laws: Mr. Ong Chor Wei Resolution 2 3.
+To approve the payment of Directors' fees of HK\$430,000 for the financial year ended 31 May 2009 (2008: HK\$518,000).
+Resolution 3 4.
+To re-appoint Baker Tilly Hong Kong Limited as the Company's Auditors and to authorise the Directors to fix their remuneration.
+Resolution 4 5.

-Mr. So Tat Wing Mr. So Tat Cho Resolution 2 Resolution 3

-3. To approve the payment of Directors' fees of HK\$518,000 for the financial year ended 31 May 2008.

-4. To re-appoint Baker Tilly Hong Kong Limited as the Company's Auditors and to authorise the Directors to fix their remuneration.

 To transact any other ordinary business which may be properly transacted at an Annual General Meeting.

-AS SPECIAL BUSINESS

-To consider and, if thought fit, to pass the following resolutions (with or without amendments) as Ordinary Resolutions:-
+AS SPE CIAL BUSINESS nsider and, if thought fit, to pass the following resolutions (with or without amendments) as ary Resolutions:

-Authority to allot and issue shares up to fifty per cent.
-(50%) of the total number of issued shares in the capital of the Company
+6. Share Issue Mandate

-"THAT, pursuant to Rule 806 of the Listing Manual of the Singapore Exchange Securities Trading Limited (the "Listing Manual"), authority be and is hereby given to the Directors to:-
+"THAT pursuant to the listing rules of the Singapore Exchange Securities Trading Limited ("SGX-ST"), authority be and is hereby given to the Directors to: